farhanghazi97/MyShell/README.md

 # MyShell

-Self implementation of the Linux Shell - Bash
+Self implementation of the Linux Shell - Bash - implemented in C.

-A minimal version of the Bash Shell implemented in C

 Additional functionality added include: